 Since the Taylor Center focuses on changemaking life design, students engage in a series of activities that help them brainstorm social and environmental issues they care about, using those issues as a portal to understand the ecosystem of people tackling those issues through their work.
 Students who have no idea where to start can then hone in on a few issues they care about and clarify the connection between their academic interests and their desire to create positive social impact.

-Build three radically different 5 year plans for your future.
+Build three radically different 5 year sketches for your future.

 For each of the three plans: